tp86/legimi/README.md

 ## Development

-Written with TDD using LuaUnit
+Written with TDD (serialization part, at least) using LuaUnit

 ### Dependencies
 - LuaUnit